 Early Nineteenth Century Utopian Philosophy

-The largest issue of the second half of the Nineteenth Century was the containment of people.
-The problem of how to control a growing population in Europe and an alien population in colonized lands occupied the century’s philosophical minds.
+The largest issue of the second half of the nineteenth century was the containment of people.
+The problem of how to control a growing population in Europe and an alien population in colonized lands occupied the philosophical minds of the century.
 In contrast to the Enlightenment philosophers who wrote in abstract absolutes, the mid-century philosophers were more concerned with the particular and the pragmatic.
 The materialist philosophers and socialist writers had been farsighted in their discussions of the impact of the Industrial Revolution.
-These early Nineteenth Century thinkers were more utopian than practical but they were moved by the plight of the workers who were being dehumanized and alienated in an industrial system based upon the demands of the machine.
+These early nineteenth century thinkers were more utopian than practical but they were moved by the plight of the workers who were being dehumanized and alienated in an industrial system based upon the demands of the machine.
+Indeed, the human body metamorphosed into a machine itself.
+In the third chapter of his book, Discipline and Punish, the Birth of the Prison, Michel Foucault wrote of the automata, based on “the theory of dressage, at the center of which reigns the notion of ‘docility,’ which joins the analyzable body to the manipulable body.”

 Also read: “Late Nineteenth Century Social Philosophy”